Sen. Manchin proposes changes to Democrats' voting bill - WTMJ

 Manchin’s overture comes as Democrats struggle to counteract state-level Republican efforts to restrict voting following Donald Trump’s false claims about a stolen 2020 election.
 Even if Manchin is brought onboard, the voting bill stands little chance of becoming law.
 Manchin and other Democrats remain opposed to changes in Senate rules that would be needed to overcome a Republican filibuster.

 As written, the Democrats’ bill would bring about the largest overhaul of U.S. voting in a generation, touching nearly every aspect of the electoral process.
 It would remove hurdles to voting erected in the name of election security, like voter ID laws, while curtailing the influence of big money in politics.
-It would create a nonpartisan process for redrawing congressional districts, while expanding mail voting and early voting, while restoring the rights of felons to cast a ballot, among scores of other provisions.
+It would create a nonpartisan process for redrawing congressional districts, expand mail voting and early voting, restore the rights of felons to cast a ballot, and scores of other provisions.

 Manchin’s revisions would curtail, rewrite or eliminate many aspects of the bill.
-He favors voter ID laws, while Democrats sought to blunt their the impact.
-He would eliminate the creation of a public financing system for congressional campaigns.
-And his proposal would allow for greater limits on mail voting.
+He favors a national voter ID requirement where voters could show a utility bill or another identifying document to vote, while Democrats have sought to blunt the the impact of strict state voter ID laws.
+His proposal leaves out the creation of a public financing system for congressional campaigns and would allow for greater limits on mail voting.

 He has also called for changes to a section on the bill that would create nonpartisan commissions to redraw congressional maps.
-Manchin, instead, calls for a “ban on partisan gerrymandering” that would “use computer models.”
+Manchin, instead, has proposed the use of computer models to prevent partisan gerrymandering.

-Yet his list would also leave sizable portions intact or with limited changes.
+Yet his list would also leave sizable portions intact or with limited changes, including automatic voter registration, making Election Day a holiday and mandating 15 days of early voting.

 “A good voting bill basically protects the voters, protects the states and states rights,” Manchin said.
 “A good voting bill has to be accessible.
 It has to be fair and it has to be secure.”